nilssonH/Framer-Grid/README.md

 ## Customization

-You can pass parameters to adjust the grid to your project’s needs.
+Pass parameters to adjust the grid to your project’s needs.

 **Note: if you don't change the value of a parameter, the value will be set to default.**